RETURN_TO_INTELLIGENCE

 • Existing Section 301 tariffs (7.5% or 25% on China goods) remain fully active right now

-• New Section 301 rates from these probes could be significantly higher — there is no 15% ceiling (unlike Section 122)
+• New Section 301 rates from these probes could be significantly higher — there is no statutory ceiling like Section 122's 15% cap

-• A Trump-Xi state visit is planned for April 2026, which may moderate escalation in the short term
+• With the Trump-Xi summit delayed, there is no diplomatic mechanism to moderate escalation in the short term

 For Vietnam, India, and other "alternative sourcing" markets: